kentcdodds/advanced-remix/README.md

 For each exercise, follow the instructions in the `README.md` file of the exercise directory to learn what the objectives are.

-You can us the `diff.js` script to be shown the differences between what's in any of the apps.
+You can use the `diff.js` script to be shown the differences between what's in any of the apps.
 For example:

 ```sh